nabeelvalley/docs/src/content/docs-md/haskell/intro.md

 # Recursion

 Recursion works as normal.
-A nice benefit we have in haskell is that we can define the recursive base case as a pattern definition:
+A nice benefit we have in Haskell is that we can define the recursive base case as a pattern definition:

 ```hs
 biggest [] = error "list is empty"